The Complete Guide to Notebook Binding Methods

 • Adaptable, portable, and easy to distribute.

-• Ideal for catalogs, periodicals, booklets, and brochures.
+• Catalogs, periodicals, booklets, and brochures.

 Perfect Binding